ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 ## Usage

-Access the application by opening a web browser and navigating to http://127.0.0.1:5000.
+Access the application by running the image in a container and opening a web browser to navigate to http://127.0.0.1:5000.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Your insights and improvements are highly appreciated.

 ## License